-Antibiotics are a common, important group of medicines that treat bacterial infections.
-Some antibiotics attack or break down the cell walls of bacteria, while others inhibit their protein production.
-This kills the bacteria or keeps it from reproducing and spreading.
+Antibiotics like amoxicillin are medicines that treat bacterial infections.
+Some antibiotics break down cell walls, while others inhibit protein production.
+This kills or prevents bacteria from reproducing and spreading.

 Oral antibiotics are available in liquid, tablet, and capsule form.
 Topical antibiotics include skin creams, sprays, and ointments.
 Eye ointments, eye drops, and ear drops are also available.
 Severe infections may require injected or intravenous antibiotics.

 Healthcare professionals prescribe different antibiotics to treat conditions such as strep throat, bronchitis, and inner ear infections.
 In this case, these infections are moderate to severe and have not improved with other treatments.